-The economic, commercial and regulatory environments continue to change and our governance practices have evolved to keep pace.
-As mentioned in the Chairman's statement, we have kept our governance under review during the year to ensure we meet these requirements and ensure they support the delivery of our Well Justified Business Plan, whilst managing our business and delivering excellent customer service.
+The economic, commercial and regulatory environments continue to change and our governance practices have evolved to pace.
+As mentioned keep in the Chairman's statement, we have kept our governance under review during the year to ensure we meet these requirements and ensure they support the delivery of our Well Justified Business Plan, whilst managing our business and delivering excellent customer service.

-The Board is pleased to confirm compliance with the UK Corporate Governance Code in all material aspects, with limited exceptions, all of which are as a result of the Company being privately owned.
-The Board considers these exceptions appropriate and can demonstrate the existence of measures that ensure good corporate governance in this context.
+The Board pleased to confirm is compliance with the UK Corporate Governance Code in all material aspects, with limited exceptions, all of which are as a result of the Company being privately The Board considers owned. these appropriate exceptions and demonstrate the existence of measures that ensure good corporate governance in this context.